mandiant/flare-ida/README.md

 https://www.fireeye.com/blog/threat-research/2015/11/flare_ida_pro_script.html

-### objc2_xrefs_helper ###
+### objc2_analyzer ###
-This script creates cross-references between selector references and their implementations as defined in the Objective-C 2.0 runtime related sections of the target Mach-O executable.
+This script creates cross-references between selector references and their implementations as defined in the Objective-C  runtime related sections of the target Mach-O executable.
+It also patches selector reference pointers to instead point to their implementation function.
 This makes analysis of Objective-C code easier by enabling smooth transitions between an implementation and the locations where its selector is referenced throughout the code.
+Helpful Objective-C code comments are added to each call to objc_msgSend variants to clearly indicate which method is being called on which class.